adrianlafond/firefox-dictionary/README.md

 # firefox-dictionary
-A dictionary add-on for FireFox
+A dictionary add-on for Firefox